Yesser-Studios/yesser-calculator/README.md

 # Yesser Calculator
-is a calculator app made with C#.
+Yesser Calculator is an extensible calculator app for Windows, Mac and Linux made using .NET Avalonia.